Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-filtered-index
 -------------------
-Returns the index of the elements whose value evaluates to true.
+Returns the index of the elements whose value matches a filter.

 __elements__
 The list of elements.